 The Maryland State Arts Council (MSAC)’s Arts in Education (AiE) Program is designed to promote, strengthen, and enhance the arts and arts education in Maryland’s schools and other community settings.
 Explore the MSAC Arts in Education Artist in Residence Roster here!

-Young Audiences of Maryland Teaching Artists
+Arts for Learning Maryland Teaching Artists

 Artivate Inc’s programs offer arts-based learning that motivates and invites participation through performances, workshops and residencies representing a wide range of artistic disciples and cultural traditions.
 They bring access to the Arts to underserved communities throughout Maryland, DC and northern Virginia.
 Browse the Artist Program Catalog here!